Lady Jean Maule1

 F, #30314, d.
 2 September 1945

 Violet Grace Cosby was the daughter of Colonel Robert Ashworth Godolphin Cosby and Alice Sophia Elizabeth Pocock.1 She married Frederic Oliver Trench, 3rd Baron Ashtown, son of Hon.
-Frederic Sydney Charles Trench and Lady Anne Le Poer Trench, on 11 January 1894 at Stradbally Hall, County Laois, Ireland.1 She died on 2 September 1945.2
+Frederic Sydney Charles Trench and Lady Anne Le Poer Trench, on 11 January 1894 at Stradbally Hall, County Laois, IrelandG.1 She died on 2 September 1945.2

-As a result of her marriage, Violet Grace Cosby was styled as Baroness Ashtown on 11 January 1894.
+After her marriage, Violet Grace Cosby was styled as Baroness Ashtown on 11 January 1894.
 From 11 January 1894, her married name became Trench.1

 Children of Violet Grace Cosby and Frederic Oliver Trench, 3rd Baron Ashtown